vmware/ansible-collection-alb/docs/avi_systemconfiguration.rst

                   - Specifies the default license tier which would be used by new clouds.
                 </div>
                                 <div style="font-size: small">
-                  - Enum options - ENTERPRISE_16, ENTERPRISE, ENTERPRISE_18, BASIC, ESSENTIALS, SAAS.
+                  - Enum options - ENTERPRISE_16, ENTERPRISE, ENTERPRISE_18, BASIC, ESSENTIALS, ENTERPRISE_WITH_CLOUD_SERVICES.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 17.2.5.